nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

 |        5 | GPIO14      |       12 | GPIO10      |
 |        6 | GPIO12      |          |             |

 ** [*] D0(GPIO16) can only be used as gpio read/write.
-No interrupt support.
-No pwm/i2c/ow support. **
+No support for open-drain/interrupt/pwm/i2c/ow. **

 ## gpio.mode()

-Initialize pin to GPIO mode, set the pin in/out direction, and optional internal pullup.
+Initialize pin to GPIO mode, set the pin in/out direction, and optional internal weak pull-up.

 #### Syntax
 `gpio.mode(pin, mode [, pullup])`

 #### Parameters
 - `pin` pin to configure, IO index
-- `mode` one of gpio.OUTPUT or gpio.INPUT, or gpio.INT(interrupt mode)
+- `mode` one of gpio.OUTPUT, gpio.OPENDRAIN, gpio.INPUT, or gpio.INT (interrupt mode)
-- `pullup` gpio.PULLUP or gpio.FLOAT; default is gpio.FLOAT
+- `pullup` gpio.PULLUP enables the weak pull-up resistor; default is gpio.FLOAT

 #### Returns
 `nil`